miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Malkavians loose Humanity when sending McFly to threaten cops.
 +Added option to keep Heather alive and added a humane farewell line.
 +Made Larry send spam email and improved two friend emails timings.
-+Created four new Gary poster quests for several unused item models.
++Added four new Gary poster quests and made Heather throw away pizza.
-+Made SM haven stay always active and added door to haven bathroom.
++Made SM haven stay active, added bathroom door and locked another.
 Corrected Mercurio sending wrong timed emails and fixed email order.
 Repaired VV and Jeanette sending you their emails at the wrong time.
 Fixed Heather not appearing at haven and allowed some more feeding.